ooni/spec/informed-consent/consent-form.md

 traffic manipulation.

-Running OONI's software tests can potentially be a *risky* activity, depending on the laws and jurisdition of the country that you are running them from.
+Running OONI's software tests can potentially be a *risky* activity, depending on the laws and jurisdiction of the country that you are running them from.
 This also largely depends on which tests you run and on which URLs you test.
 Please read the Risks section of this document to understand more about the risks related to the use of ooniprobe.